symfony/symfony/src/Symfony/Component/VarExporter/README.md

 plain PHP code.
 While doing so, it preserves all the semantics associated with the serialization mechanism of PHP (`__wakeup`, `__sleep`, `Serializable`).

+It also provides an instantiator that allows creating and populating objects without calling their constructor nor any other methods.

 The reason to use this component *vs* `serialize()` or [igbinary](https://github.com/igbinary/igbinary) is performance: thanks to OPcache, the resulting code is significantly faster and more memory efficient